Christian Salvesen: Family

 Salvesen was married to Amalie Georgine Salome Andorsen (1828 to 1901), and their children included Edward Theodore Salvesen (Lord Salvesen) and Theodore Salvesen.
 Their grandchildren included Harold Salvesen.

 He was uncle to Henry Adolph Salvesen.

 Philanthropy

 Christian Salvesen's whaling ships brought the first penguins back to Edinburgh and donated them to Edinburgh Zoo.
 Edinburgh therefore became the first zoo in the world to house and breed penguins.

-The Salvesen family lost many sons and nephews during World War I. Partly as a result of this they built several memorial housing developments, most on Scottish Veterans' Garden City principles:
+The Salvesen family lost many sons and nephews in World War I. Partly as a result of this they built several memorial housing developments, most on Scottish Veterans' Garden City principles: